Aim

 Background

-At the inception of the TREAT Registry Taskforce, the main evidence to inform clinical practice around conventional systemic immunomodulating treatments was (and still is) derived from a rather small body of randomised controlled trials (RCTs) (Roekevisch et al., 2014) as well as case series (i.a.
+At the inception of the TREAT Registry Taskforce, the main evidence to inform clinical practice around systemic immunomodulating treatments was (and still is) derived from a rather small body of randomised controlled trials (RCTs) (Flohr et al., 2023, Schram et al., 2012) as well as case series (i.a.
 (Garritsen et al., 2015; van der Schaft et al., 2015)).
-Despite this, in the absence of approved alternatives, immunomodulating treatments are frequently prescribed as off-label therapies in children and adults, as shown in our recent European and North American surveys (Proudfoot et al., 2013; Taylor et al., 2016; Totri et al., 2017; Vermeulen et al., 2020).
-Inclusion criteria for clinical trials are stringent.
-Research in psoriasis suggests that around 30% of patients on systemic therapies entered into registries (in itself a very selected subgroup of all patients on systemic therapy) would not be eligible for a clinical trial, underscoring the value of ‘real world’ patient data (Garcia-Doval et al., 2012).
+For phototherapy evidence from RCTs is mostly of low quality (Musters et al., 2021).
+Despite this, these treatments are frequently prescribed as shown in our European and North American surveys (Proudfoot et al., 2013; Taylor et al., 2016; Totri et al., 2017; Vermeulen et al., 2020).

 With the arrival of the new therapeutic era of biologicals and small molecules for AE, we need more evidence with regard to the effectiveness, safety and cost-effectiveness of such therapies compared to currently used treatment modalities, such as phototherapy and systemic immunomodulating drugs (cyclosporine, methotrexate, azathioprine and others).